rciorba/ex_unit_parameterize/README.md

 ## Installation

-ExUnitParametrize can be installed by adding `ex_unit_parameterize` to your list of dependencies in `mix.exs`:
+ExUnitParameterize can be installed by adding `ex_unit_parameterize` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do